HEnquist/camilladsp-setupscripts/README.md

 Both options are available on Linux, Windows and MacOS, and both are suitable for running the CamillaDSP GUI.

+TODO: add setup script for conda on Windows.

 Reasons to choose conda:
 - conda is already installed.
 - The system does not have Python 3.8 or later installed.